shaderLABS/shaderBOT/README.md

     },
     "blacklist": {
-        "strings": [""], // any message containing these links will be deleted and the author will be muted "muteDuration": 900 // duration of the mute in seconds, as explained above }
+        "strings": [""], // any message containing these links will be deleted and the author will be muted "muteDuration": 900 // duration of the mute in seconds },
+    "spamProtection": {
+        "cacheLength": 0, // length of the spam protection cache "characterThreshold": 0, // minimum characters after which messages will be checked for spam "muteDuration": 0, // duration of the mute in seconds "messageThreshold": 0, // number of identical messages after which the mute protection will be triggered "timeThreshold": 0 // maximum delay between identical messages in seconds (after which they won't be counted) }
 }
 ```